bixb922/crank-organ/doc-software/README.md

 ## MIDI over serial

-MIDI over serial (i.e. MIDI with a DIN connector) is supported.
+MIDI over serial (MIDI over a DIN connector) is supported.
 On the pinout page (Pin and MIDI configuration) select the "64 notes MIDI over serial data/64_note_midi_over_serial.json".

 The provided configuration has defined 64 notes from MIDI 48 to MIDI 111.
 You can select the MIDI channel here, and all notes are sent to that channel.

 No program change messages are sent.
 In fact, only note on and note off messages are sent, and with fixed velocity, as it is normal for pipes.
 If you have another requirement, please post an issue in this repository.

-MIDI output can be combined with instruments actuated via GPIO or MCP23017 pins.
+MIDI output can be combined with valves or actuators connected via GPIO or MCP23017 pins.

 This option has little testing.
 Please report any problem.